kirbs-btw/b25-model/README.md

 about 60% on the new cleaner data still need to test with higher epoch because of a smaller tr

 currently getting a better avg accuracy with the new preprocessing in the dataset with cut of bottom and top...

+maybe visit model training times / this paper or an other paper?? best model took 10h on Core 7 Ultra 155H